GetDutchie/brick/packages/brick_build/README.md

   final bool isDeleted;
 ```

-:warning: Annotation and configuration definitions must be declared outside of the build package if they depend on a package that conflicts with mirrors (Flutter conflicts with mirrors).
-As other packages may use these annotations (for example, `OfflineFirst` considers `@Rest` and `@Sqlite` annotations along with `@OfflineFirst`), it's safest to keep annotations and builders as independent packages.

 #### Advanced Type Checking

 Most generators may not require an extension of basic type checking (e.g. is this a string, is this an int, is this a list).
 For advanced checking, say, for the discovery of a package-specific class, a new checker will have to be created: